the-louie/instagram-feed/README.txt

 * Fix: rel="noopener" added to all links that contain target="blank"
 * Fix: HTTPS used in xlmns attribute for svgs
 * Fix: Fixed issues with strings in the admin area being translatable
+* Fix: Fixed a potential security vulnerability.
+Thanks to [Martin Verreault](https://egyde.ca/) for reporting the issue.

 = 1.10.2 =
 * Confirmed compatibility with the upcoming WordPress 5.0 "Gutenberg" update